Fall Vegetable Garden: 11 Crops to Plant

 PHOTO: liz west/Flickr

-Spring isn’t the only time for planting vegetable crops.
-The fall months are perfect for getting your favorite root vegetables in the ground and seeding perennial staples.
+A fall vegetable garden is the perfect place and time for getting your favorite root vegetables in the ground and seeding perennial staples.
 While you plan and tend to your fall garden, it’s also the time of year to leaf through catalogs and order seeds for early spring planting.

 By taking advantage of autumn’s cooler temperatures and bouts of rain, you can extend your garden season quite a bit.
 Although North America offers a huge range of winter temperatures, in all but the coldest regions, it’s often possible to harvest crops right through December, January and February—that is, if you select the right ones.
 Some crops, such as members of the onion family, like a blanket of snow, and even tender crops such as spinach and lettuce, as well as many herbs, can handle sub-freezing temperatures, especially if you grow them under row covers or in cold frames.